Terms of Reference

 Aotearoa New Zealand All Cardiology Services Quality Improvement (ANZACS-QI) Data Governance Group document.

-ANZACS-QI is a unique, secure, web-based clinical registry tool that captures data on all cardiac events and cardiology services in Aotearoa New Zealand for the purpose of quality improvement and research.
+ANZACS-QI is a secure, web-based cardiology clinical registry that captures data on all cardiac events and cardiology services in Aotearoa New Zealand.
+This information supports quality improvement, equity, and cardiovascular research, helping ensure that patients nationwide receive evidence-based treatment.

 Patients are entered into the ANZACS-QI registry when they are admitted to hospital with a cardiological condition.